vharyani07/Data-Science-project/README.md

 Key Takeaway: Pandas is the workhorse of data analysis - master groupby and merge operations for real-world data tasks.

-Module 3: SQL Database Integration
+# Module 3: SQL Database Integration
-Skills to Learn:
+Skills Covered:

 SQLite database creation and management
 Writing SELECT queries with WHERE clauses